fayleenpc/tj-jeans/README.md

-Complete Rest API, Rest Json, gRPC implementation.
+Complete Rest API, Rest Json, gRPC implementation + full stack.

+The rest is open source code use wisely

 It has features: